-- verifying the date and starting and ending times of supervised experiential learning if there is question about possible variation from the routine schedule with the Dietitian Nutritionist Program Clinical Instructor and/or the supervised experiential learning supervisor to whom the student is assigned. - reporting to the supervised experiential learning preceptor to whom they are assigned promptly at the scheduled time and adhere to the established schedule. - be prepared to begin the planned supervised experiential learning activities, and/or assignments immediately upon reporting to the supervised experiential learning preceptor
+• verifying the date and starting and ending times of SEL if there is question about possible variation from the routine schedule with the Dietitian Nutritionist

+Program Clinical Instructor and/or the SEL supervisor to whom the student is assigned.

+- reporting to the SEL preceptor to whom they are assigned promptly at the scheduled time and adhere to the established schedule. - be prepared to begin the planned SEL activities, and/or assignments immediately upon reporting to the SEL preceptor